Mangkunegara X

-Mangkunegara X, 10th Duke of Mangkunegaran (ꦩꦁꦏꦸꦤꦒꦫ꧇꧑꧐꧇; born 29 March 1997), also known as Gusti Bhre, is the 10th Ruler of Mangkunegaran Principality who has been in power since 2022, succeeding his father, Mangkunegara IX.
+Prince Mangkunegara X, 10th Duke of Mangkunegaran (ꦩꦁꦏꦸꦤꦒꦫ꧇꧑꧐꧇; born 29 March 1997), also known as Gusti Bhre, is the 10th ceremonial monarch of Mangkunegaran since 2022, succeeding his father, Mangkunegara IX.

 Early life

-Bhre Cakrahutomo Wira Sudjiwo was born on March 29, 1997 and is the youngest son of Prince Mangkunegara IX and Gusti Kangjeng Putri Mangkunegara IX.
-From his maternal lineage, he is the grandson of General Yogi Supardi who was the 10th Indonesian Ambassador to Japan (1987-1991), Pangdam XVI/Udayana (1972-1974), and Secretary General of the Department of Defense and Security (1983-1987).
+Bhre Cakrahutomo Wira Sudjiwo was born on March 29, 1997, and is the youngest son of Prince Mangkunegara IX and Gusti Kangjeng Putri Mangkunegara IX (née Prisca Marina Haryogi Supardi).
+From his maternal lineage, he is the grandson of General Yogi Supardi who was the 10th Indonesian Ambassador to Japan (1987–1991), Pangdam XVI/Udayana (1972–1974), and Secretary General of the Department of Defense and Security (1983–1987).
 Before becoming a prince, he was often called by the name "Gusti Bhre".

+He has a full sister named Gusti Raden Ajeng Ancillasura Marina Sudjiwo from his mother and two older stepsiblings from his stepmother Sukmawati Sukarnoputri: GPH Paundrakarna and GRA Putri Agung Suniwati.

 He completed his undergraduate education at the Faculty of Law, University of Indonesia in 2019.
 Before being crowned as Pengageng Pura (ruler of the palace), Gusti Bhre had been involved in several Puro Mangkunegaran activities, such as being the Cucuk Lampah in the Kirab Pusaka tradition on the night of 1 Sura and the 2019 Mangkunegaran Jazz Festival.

 Duke of Mangkunegaran (since 2022)

 Pre-coronation dynamics

 The election of Gusti Bhre as Ruler faced twists and turns.
 As the son of the Princess Consort (official wife of the previous Mangkunegaran Prince), he was the prime candidate.
 However, the tradition of selecting the Mangkunegaran Prince did not follow such rules rigidly.
 The name Gusti Paundrakarna emerged as another candidate, as he is the eldest son of Mangkunegara IX, although he was not the son of the Princess Consort because his mother had divorced Mangkunegara IX before Mangkunegara IX ascended the throne.
 Besides GPH Paundrakarna, Kanjeng Roy Rahajasa Yamin was also considered a candidate, since he's the eldest son of the late Mangkunegara IX's older sister.

 In addition to the issue of the order of succession, Gusti Bhre was also faced with the issue of his religious beliefs.
 As the successor to one of the dynasties of the Mataram lineage, the princes of Mangkunegaran have to be Muslim.
 Although no one spoke out openly, Gusti Bhre was a Catholic.
 However, Gusti Bhre is known to have converted from the Catholicism to Islam as a convert so that he is in accordance with the regulations for inauguration as a prince.

-All these issues were then resolved after the circulation of an announcement from representatives of the core relatives signed by two of his father's siblings, Gusti Retno Satuti Suryohadiningrat and Gusti Retno Rosati Notohadiningrat, which in essence approved Gusti Bhre as the successor to the Duke.
+All these issues were then resolved after the circulation of an announcement from representatives of the core relatives signed by two of his father's siblings, Gusti Retno Satuti Suryohadiningrat and Gusti Retno Rosati Notohadiningrat, which in essence approved Gusti Bhre as the successor to the Principality.